Dallas Office – Located Near Highland Park in Dallas County TX

-Need to hire a family law attorney in Dallas County who knows a thing or two about complex divorce issues, asset and property divisions, or international child custody?
+Do you need an Attorney for family law issues in Dallas County who knows a thing or two about complex divorce issues, asset and property divisions, or international child custody?
 Jeff Anderson is a very respected member of the legal community and have received several awards individually for his contributions to family law cases in local courts.
 Our team of lawyers know Texas Family Law Code inside and out, and can help you in court no matter how seemingly simple or complicated your case is.
 Our office is conveniently located in Highland Park.
 Call us today to schedule a consultation!

 5950 Sherry Ln #808